The Calgary Centre (Larry McNish) has assembled the above map with all the DS

 Dark-Sky PreservesTM, Urban Star ParksTM and Nocturnal PreservesTM

-The RASC has developed formal guidelines and requirements for two types of light-restricted protected areas: Dark-Sky Preserves and Urban Star Parks.
+The RASC has developed formal guidelines and requirements for three types of light-restricted protected areas: Dark-Sky Preserves, Urban Star Parks and Nocturnal Preserves.
 We are officially recognizing parks in Canada that apply for an official designation and meet these guidelines.
 Many parks across Canada have been designated in recent years - see the list below.
-If you have a favourite dark site, perhaps it could be designated by the RASC as a Dark-Sky Preserve or an Urban Star Park, so please let us know by sending us an email to Light-Pollution Abatement Committee Chair.
+If you have a favourite dark site, perhaps it could be designated by the RASC as a Dark-Sky Preserve, an Urban Star Park or Nocturnal Preserve, so please let us know by sending us an email to Light-Pollution Abatement Committee Chair.

 Dark-Sky Preserve (DSP)